IgniteUI/app-builder-docfx/en/using-data-in-your-app/form-builder.md

 | Calendar      | Date          | Implemented | May not refresh selected date accurately |
 | Input Field   | String, Number| Implemented | -                                        |

-> **Note**: Form controls currently support basic validation properties (`Required`, `Disabled`).
-Future enhancements will add:
+> **Note:** Form controls currently support basic validation properties (`Required`, `Disabled`).
+Future enhancements will include:
 > - **Range validation** (`min`, `max`).
 > - **String length validation** (`min length`, `max length`).
 > - **Pattern validation** (regex).
-> - **Enum validations** for select and combo box controls.
+> - **Enum validation** for select and combo box controls.

-All Form controls support “two-way” binding and corresponding form context.
+All Form controls support two-way binding and are bound to the form context.

 ## Future Enhancements

-The roadmap for App Builder’s Form Builder includes improvements to the manual form creation (building a Form from skratch) validation options, extended metadata support, and expanded notification and interaction handling.
+The roadmap for App Builder’s Form Builder includes advancements in manual form creation, validation options, extended metadata support, and enhanced notification and interaction handling.

-## Known limitations
+## Known Limitations

-**The following known issues and limitations apply to the initial release of the Form Builder, launched on October 28.*
+The following known issues and limitations apply to the initial release of Form Builder, launched on October 28:

-- **Form Copy-Pasting**: Copying and pasting a form currently leads to issues where the original form loses its data bindings, which transfer to the newly pasted form instance instead.
+- **Form Copy-Pasting**: Copying and pasting a form currently results in the original form losing its data bindings, which transfer to the newly pasted form instance.
-- **Boolean Required Flag Confusion**: There is ambiguity around the implementation of a required Boolean field, especially for scenarios like “accept terms of service.”
+- **Boolean Required Flag**: There is ambiguity in implementing a required Boolean field, particularly for cases like “accept terms of service.”
-- **Submit/Reset Form Behavior**: The Submit/Reset functionality has been adapted to work correctly due to a mixture of template and reactive forms, but may still encounter inconsistencies.
+- **Submit/Reset Behavior**: The Submit/Reset functionality has been adapted to work within both template and reactive forms but may still experience inconsistencies.
 - **Code Generation**:
-    - **Typing Issues with Form Models**: Form models may encounter typing inconsistencies, particularly when working with nested structures or arrays.
-This complicates the generation of accurate form models in the output code.
+    - **Typing Issues with Form Models**: Typing inconsistencies may arise, especially when working with nested structures or arrays, complicating accurate form model generation in the output code.
-    - **igx-hint Element in Preview**: The `igx-hint` element is currently excluded from preview as it is not generated in the final code.
-Future updates may include functionality to support message display.
+    - **`igx-hint` Element in Preview**: The `igx-hint` element is currently excluded from preview as it is not generated in the final code.
+Future updates may add support for message display functionality.

 ## Additional Resources